9 Things You’ll Regret Keeping in a Safe Deposit Box

 Leaving a letter of instruction to go along with your will is a smart estate-planning move.
-The letter can outline such things as whether you want to be buried or cremated, and what kind of memorial service, if any, you’d like to have.
+The letter can outline such things as whether you want to be cremated or buried, and what kind of memorial service, if any, you’d like to have.
 The level of detail is up to you.
 Also, a letter of instruction can include details on specific bequests – Uncle Larry gets your “Star Wars” DVD collection, Cousin Kathleen gets the pearl earrings you inherited, and so on.
-But if your letter of instruction is sealed inside a safe deposit box that no one can access, then your final wishes might not be granted.
+However, if your letter of instruction is sealed inside a safe deposit box that no one but you can access, then your final wishes might not be granted.

 Keep the letter of instruction with your original will.
 Experts recommend sending dated copies of the letter to anyone who is designated to receive a specific bequest.

 You’ve been good about getting that important legal paperwork signed, sealed and delivered.
 One of those documents is a Durable Power of Attorney, which gives authority to a third party to act on your behalf should you become incapacitated or somehow unable to handle your legal and financial affairs.

 However, if that POA is locked away in a safe deposit box that no one can access, then the person you are counting on to protect you at your time of need could find his or her hands tied.
 Keep the original POA with the original copy of your will, and provide copies of the POA to those who may one day need it.